javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 If we want to check for inclusion, and don't want to know the exact index, then `arr.includes` is preferred.

-Also, a very minor difference of `include` is that it correctly handles `NaN`, unlike `indexOf/lastIndexOf`:
+Also, a very minor difference of `includes` is that it correctly handles `NaN`, unlike `indexOf/lastIndexOf`:

 ```js run
 const arr = [NaN];